AntonioFlores1/Struct-Lesson-implementation/README.md

 # Struct-Lesson-implementation

-### Structs & Classes
+### Structs
 ---

 ### Objectives
-* Understand the differences between structs and classes
+* Understanding structs
-* To create and initialize structs and classes
+* To create and initialize structs
-* Understand when to use a struct vs a class
+* Understand when to use a struct
 * Understand that structures are value types and what this implies
-* Understand classes are reference types and what this implies

 ### Readings
 1. [Swift Language Reference, Classes and Structures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-ID82)